Recipients | Florida Healthy Snap

 What is Changing?

-Starting in early 2026, soda, energy drinks, candy, and ultra-processed shelf-stable prepared desserts will no longer be available for purchase with SNAP benefits in Florida.
+Starting on April 20, 2026, soda, energy drinks, candy, and ultra-processed shelf-stable prepared desserts will no longer be available for purchase with SNAP benefits in Florida.
 Items excluded from SNAP purchases will include:

 • Soda